constellation-app/constellation/CoreUtilities/src/au/gov/asd/tac/constellation/utilities/docs/about-jupyter-notebook-server.md

 # About The Jupyter Notebook Server

-Selecting Tools -&gt; Start Jupyter Notebook will start a Jupyter notebook server.
+Selecting Tools -> Start Jupyter Notebook will start a Jupyter notebook server.
 This will in turn automatically open a new page in your default web browser.
 The HTTP REST server will be started automatically if it hasn't already been started.

 The command "jupyter-notebook" is used to start the server.
 This assumes that the command is on your command path.
 If this command doesn't work